e-gun/HipparchiaGoServer/INSTRUCTIONS/CUSTOMIZATION.md

 Items of most interest in the configuration file:

 * `BrowserCtx` sets the default number of lines to show in the browser.
 The size of your monitor will determine the most convenient value for you.
+* `CustomCSS` when set to `true` tells the server to load custom CSS.
+The server looks for a file named `custom-hipparchiastyles.css` inside `~/.config/`.
+You should use `hipparchiastyles.css` as a starting template.
 * `DefCorp` sets which corpora are active on a reset.
 So if you almost never search Greek, you can set `gr` to `false`, for example.
 On a slow machine, this would significantly speed up `in every active author` searches.
 * `Font` sets the interface font. `Noto` is embedded in the program.
 If you pick another name, you need to have it installed on your machine.
 * `QuietStart` spares you the copyright notice.